armordog/wynn.cv/README.md

-# My Resume
+# My Résumé
-I decided to build my resume as a webpage using JSON, Jade, and Angular
+I decided to build my résumé as a webpage using JSON, Jade, and Angular